cerner/terra-core/packages/terra-status-view/docs/UPGRADEGUIDE.md

 # Terra Status View Upgrade Guide

+## Changes from version 3 to version 4

+### Props
+* **Removed** default behaviour of rendering an error view.
+Please provide props.
+* **Removed** the `custom` variant.
+Use first class props `title`, `message`, or `glyph` to render the respective sockets, or override a variant's sockets.

+### Resizing
+* Use `isGlyphHidden` to show or hide the glyph.
+The `onComponentMount` logic to do this has been removed.
+* Status view defaults to a "top centering", based on available size and remaining space.
+The top will contain `40%` of space, adn the remaining `60%` is delegated to the bottom.
+Use `setAlignTop` to remove this distribution and render the status view at the top of the page.

 ## Changes from version 2 to version 3

 ### Changes to CSS Custom Properties